Including stately homes and palaces

 Known as King John’s Castle, Odiham Castle is well known for being the host of the signing of the Magna Carta.
-It may br in ruins now but these grounds are steeped in local history.
+It may be in ruins now but these grounds are steeped in local history.

 You can find Odiham Castle at North Warnborough, Hook, RG29 1HQ.

-The Vyne House and Gardens
+The Vyne House and Gardens (Basingstoke)

 This huge Tudor house was built in the 16th Century by Henry VIII’s for Lord Sandys, who was his Lord Chamberlain.
 Many famous people have walked this red-bricked mansions hall including Jane Austen herself, Anne Boleyn, and Horace Walpole.

 The gardens are huge, around 13-acres that are included in the price of the ticket.
 Let the kids explore this amazing home while running around the gardens.